Overview

 Figure 03

-3rd generation humanoid announced October 2025, mass production model targeting both home and commercial use.
+3rd generation humanoid announced October 9, 2025, mass production model targeting both home and commercial use.
+Initial partner deployments began the same day.
 5

 Physical Specifications